PhilipSchmid/echo-app/README.md

 }
 ```

-If `TLS` is enabled, you can test the HTTPS endpoint:
+If `TLS` is enabled, you can test the HTTPS listener:
 ```bash
 curl -k https://localhost:8443/
 ```

-To test the TCP endpoint using netcat:
+To test the TCP listener using netcat:
 ```bash
 nc localhost 9090
 ```